Kampar Regency

+The Kabun and Tandun Districts of Rokan Hulu Regency form a salient into the west side of the Kampar Regency.

 Geography

-The Kampar Regency covers an area of 11,289.28 km2, and is an area that lies between 1 ° 00'40 "north latitude to 0 ° 27'00" south latitude and 100 ° 28'30 "- 101 ° 14'30" east longitude. [ 6] The boundaries of Kampar Regency are as follows: North Rokan Hulu and Bengkalis Southern Regency Kuantan Singingi Fifty-City West District (West Sumatra Province) East Pekanbaru, Siak and Pelalawan.
-The Kampar Regency is traversed by two major rivers and several small rivers, including Sungai Kampar about 413.5 km long with an average depth of 7.7 m and an average width of 143 metres.
+The Kampar Regency covers an area of 11,289.28 km2, lying between 1 ° 00'40 "north latitude to 0 ° 27'00" south latitude and 100 ° 28'30 "- 101 ° 14'30" east longitude.
+The Kampar Regency is traversed by two major rivers and several small rivers.
+These include the Kampar River about 413.5 km long with an average depth of 7.7 metres and an average width of 143 metres.
 All parts of the river are included in Kampar Regency, which includes the districts of XIII Koto Kampar, Bangkinang, Kuok (formerly Bangkinang West), Kampar, Siak Hulu, and Kampar Kiri.
-Then the Siak River upstream part of the length of about 90 km with an average depth of 8–12 m across Tapung District.
-Major rivers located in Kampar Regency are partly still functioning well as a means of transportation, clean water sources, fish farms, as well as a source of electrical energy (hydropower Koto Panjang).
+The other major river is the Siak River's upstream part with a length of about 90 km and an average depth of 8–12 metres across Tapung District.
+The major rivers located in Kampar Regency are partly still functioning well as a means of transportation, clean water sources, fish farms, as well as a source of electrical energy (hydropower Koto Panjang).
 Kampar Regency has a generally tropical climate, the minimum temperature occurring in November and December amounting to 21 °C. The maximum temperature occurs in July with a temperature of 35 °C. The number of rainy days in 2009, the vast majority were around Bangkinang Seberang and Kampar Kiri.

 Government

 Kampar was originally located in the province of Central Sumatra, established pursuant to Law No. 12 of 1956 with the capital Bangkinang.
 Then it was moved into Riau province, based on the Law on Emergency Number 19 Year 1957 and confirmed by Law No. 61 1958.
 Subsequently, for the development of the city of Pekanbaru, Kampar local government agreed to give up some of its territory for the purposes of expansion of the city of Pekanbaru, which was then confirmed by the Indonesian Government Regulation Number 19 of 1987.

 In accordance with the Decree of the Governor of the Province of Riau Number: KPTS.
 318VII1987 dated July 17, 1987, Kampar District consisted of 19 districts with two Vice Regent.
-The Vice Regent of Region I is based in Pasir Pangarayan and Vice Regent of Region II in Pangkalan Kerinci.
-Regent Assistant Region I coordinate the District of Rambah, Tandun, Rokan IV Koto, Kunto Darussalam, Fullness, and Tambusai.
-Regent Assistant coordinate the District of Region II Langgam, Pangkalan Kuras, Bunut and Kuala Kampar.
-While other districts are not included maid region regent I & II region directly under the district coordinator.
-Kampar Regency is currently led by partner Jeffery H. Noer Governor and Deputy Governor H. Ibrahim Ali SH, which is set by the plenary session the General Election Commission (KPU) Kampar for a term of 2011-2016.
-A 20th district as since been created.
+The Vice Regent of Region I was based in Pasir Pangarayan and the Vice Regent of Region II in Pangkalan Kerinci.
+The Vice Regent in Region I coordinated the Districts of Rambah, Tandun, Rokan IV Koto, Kunto Darussalam, Fullness, and Tambusai, and the Vice Regent in Region 2 coordinated the Districts of Langgam, Pangkalan Kuras, Bunut and Kuala Kampar, while the other districts are not included in Regions I & II were directly under the Regent.
+On 4 October 1999 the Regency was officially split into three, with the former Region I becoming established as the new Rokan Hulu Regency, and the former Region II being established as the new Pelalawan Regency.
+Formerly consisting of 12 and then of 19 districts (kecamatan), a 20th and a 21st district have since been created.